aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 - [Maria Jesus Amorim](https://www.facebook.com/mariajesus.amorim) with a sponsorship of 800€.
 - [Bernardino Pereira da Silva](https://www.facebook.com/bernardino.silva.9883) e [Maria Cecilia Fonseca Pinto](https://www.facebook.com/profile.php?id=100054375758029) with a sponsorship of 150€.

-in return were given support and assistance on all things wireless related to abusive usages and even criminous and terrorist type of activities, in particular electromagnetic (radio frequency, etc, ..) and photonic (lasers, LED, etc..).
+in return were given support and assistance on all things wireless related to abusive usages and even criminous and terrorist types of activities, in particular electromagnetic (radio frequency, etc, ..) and photonic (lasers, LED, etc..).

-Liked any of my PCB KiCad Designs?
+Did you like any of my PCB KiCad Designs?
 Help and Support my open work by becoming a GitHub sponsor.
 Starts with only $1 / 1€.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">